ubcctf/ubcctf.github.io/_posts/2021-05-16-omh-linker-chess.md

 # TL:DR

-Append shellcode to `.text` section using linker scripts and set entry point to shell code.
+Append shellcode to `.text` section using linker scripts and set entry point to the shellcode.

 # Premise